thingsboard/thingsboard-ce-k8s/aws/microservices/README.md

 One of the ways to do it is by following [this](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html) guide.
 **Note**: Make sure that `thingsboard` database is created along with PostgreSQL instance (or create it afterwards) and that your database can be connected from the cluster.

+### Amazon MSK Configuration

+You'll need to set up Amazon MSK.
+You can do it by following [this](https://docs.aws.amazon.com/msk/latest/developerguide/getting-started.html) guide.

 ## Installation